biati-digital/alfred-calculate-anything/README.md

 ### Currency API Key

 You need to get a _free_ API key from [https://fixer.io](https://fixer.io) -- it takes less than a minute!
-You can configure the API key in the new workflow configuration window.
+You should add the API key as a new environment variable named `fixer_apikey` within the workflow: Alfred Preferences -> Workflows -> Prepare workflow configuration and variables -> Environment Variables.

 ### Currency Symbols